geonetwork/core-doc-sources/eng/developer/source/xml_services/metadata_xml_select.rst

 Metadata Select Services
 ========================

 These services are for creating and managing a set of selected metadata records.
-The selected set is normally used by the metadata.batch services eg. :ref:`metadata.batch.update.privileges`, :ref:`metadata.batch.newowner`.
+The selected set is normally used by the metadata.batch services eg. :ref:`metadata.batch.update.privileges`, :ref:`metadata.batch.newowner`, :ref:`metadata.batch.update.status`, :ref:`metadata.batch.update.categories`.

 .. include:: metadata_xml_select_include.rst